PMQ9/Private-LLM-Code-Commenter/README.md

 As QA and tester, are you tired of undocumented code? 🤬

-But you can't legally share your proprietary code base to LLM like DeepSeek or ChatGPT to document?
+But you can't legally share your proprietary code base to LLM such as DeepSeek or ChatGPT to document? 🔒

-Then this is the tool for you.
+Then this is the tool for you. 🙌

-👉 Automatically generate documentation (README and code comments) for source code using a local LLM (Deepseek, Qwen, Devstral).
+Private LLM Code Commenter solves critical documentation challenges for software teams by enabling **secure, privacy-preserving documentation generation** directly within your development environment.
+This tool empowers developers to:
+- Automatically generate comprehensive README files and inline code comments
+- Maintain documentation parity with rapidly evolving codebases
+- Ensure compliance by processing proprietary code locally
+- Streamline onboarding and knowledge transfer

+👉 By leveraging local LLMs (DeepSeek, Qwen, Devstral, etc.) via Ollama, Private LLM Code Commenter keeps sensitive intellectual property secure while delivering enterprise-grade documentation capabilities.

 <img src="doc/file_commenter_illustration.png" alt="Alt Text" width="100%"/>

 **Key Features**

-- Download and run local LLMs like Qwen, DeepSeep, Devstral or Gemma via Ollama.
-- Process source code files recursively from a directory.
-- Add comments to clarify code.
-- Generate a project README based on the code.
-- Document commit/changes for self-documenting Pull Requests.
+- **Local Processing**: Runs entirely on your infrastructure - **can run 100% air-gapped, no code leaves your environment**
+- **Multi-Format Support**: Generates READMEs, inline comments, and commit documentation
+- **Model Flexibility**: Compatible with leading LLMs (DeepSeek, Qwen, Gemma, Codellama)
+- **Batch Processing**: Recursive directory handling for entire codebases

 **Requirements**

 1. Ollama installed
     - Download from the official Ollama site: https://ollama.com/download
-    - Python library: `pip install ollama`
+    - Python library: `pip install ollama` `pip install requests`

-    - `pip install request`
-2. PC requirement
+2. Hardware requirements:
-    - The specific PC requirements will depends on the model of your choice.
-Please refer to specific Ollama models for their requirements: https://ollama.com/search
+    - The specific PC requirements will depends on the model of your choice: https://ollama.com/search

-**How this works?**
+    - Typical configurations range from 8GB VRAM (7B models) to 120GB+ RAM (70B models)

 ## Instruction

-**Step 1: Run Ollama as a service**
+**Step 1: Launch Ollama service**
 - `ollama serve` this will run Ollama on `localhost:11434`, allowing API access.

 **Step 2:**